This post may contain affiliate links. Please read my full disclosure

 Let’s say an audio file is 30 minutes long.
 That’s 30 minutes of someone talking.
 And the pay is .40 cents an audio minute.
 That’s potentially $12.00 for this 30 minute file.

 So you might think to yourself “if I do one file an hour, that’s $12.00 an hour !
 Woohoo! “ Not so fast.
 As a beginner, it could take you several hours to complete the transcription for this 30 minute file.
 So you spend a few hours working but get paid the rate for the 30 minute file…$12.00.
-That 30 minute file equals $6.00 an hour.
+That 30 minute file could equal less than $3.00 an hour !

 And because each company pays differently, how much you are paid is a tough question to answer.
 But I will tell you this: every company I have come across pays by the audio minute (or rounded up by the audio hour) – not the working hour.

 Ready To Start Making Money Today?

 Now that you have a good idea of what you can expect to earn with beginner-level transcription companies, and you still want to give it a try, go ahead and fill out the applications and take the tests.
 Start making money today – even if it starts out as just a little extra cash.
 In no time it could turn into a full-time career, especially if you invest in yourself and reveiw this FREE 7-day mini-course that will show you more than the basics of making money doing online transcription.